 In late 1917 Lenin led what was soon to be known as the October Revolution, but was essentially a coup d’état.
 Three years of civil war followed.
 The Lenin-led Soviet government faced incredible odds.
-The anti-Soviet forces, or Whites, headed mainly by former tsarist generals and admirals, fought desperately to overthrow Lenin’s Red regime.
+The anti-Soviet forces headed mainly by former tsarist generals and admirals, fought desperately to overthrow Lenin’s Red regime.
 They were aided by World War I Allies, who supplied the group with money and troops.

 Determined to win at any cost, Lenin showed himself to be ruthless in his push to secure power.
 He launched what came to be known as the Red Terror, a vicious campaign Lenin used to eliminate the opposition within the civilian population.